davejacob/mod-blacklist-mail/README.md

 <h2>Usage</h2>

+Go to Modules -> eMail Domain Blacklist

 <h3>Adding a domain</h3>
-1. Goto Modules -> eMail Domain Blacklist<br/>
-2. Add a new one by clicking on the button 'Insert'<br/>
+1. Add a new one by clicking on the button 'Insert'<br/>
-3. Enter the domain or complete email you like to block<br/>
+2. Enter the domain or complete email you like to block<br/>
 Hint: you can use a whole email address or parts of them.<br/>
 I.e. foo@foo, foo@foo.tld @foo.tld, @foo, foo@, .tld or foo<br/>
-4. Click on the button 'Save'
+3. Click on the button 'Save'

 <h3>Edit a domain</h3>
-1. Goto Modules -> eMail Domain Blacklist<br/>
-2. Choose a domain from the listing and click on it<br/>
+1. Choose a domain from the listing and click on it<br/>
-3. Click on the button 'Edit'<br/>
+2. Click on the button 'Edit'<br/>
-4. Rename the domain<br/>
+3. Rename the domain<br/>
 Hint: A domain must contain minimum 1 char.
 Remember the less chars your are using, the more user you are blocking.<br/>
 I.e. you enter only the char 'e', every email with this char will be blocked. so edgar@foo.tld can't register anymore.<br/>
-5. Click on button 'Save'
+4. Click on button 'Save'

 <h3>Delete a domain</h3>
-1. Goto Modules -> eMail Domain Blacklist<br/>
-2. Choose a domain from the listing and click on it<br/>
+1. Choose a domain from the listing and click on it<br/>
-3. Click on the button 'Delete'<br/>
+2. Click on the button 'Delete'<br/>
-4. Confirm the delete by clicking on the button 'Delete'
+3. Confirm the delete by clicking on the button 'Delete'